Vardot/varbase_media_demo/README.md

 Provide a pre-set of default media assets for all Varbase Media Types, which are needed in development, testing, and demos.

-Change directory to you Varbase Project in the terminal:
+Change directory to the Varbase Project in the terminal:
 ```
 cd /var/www/html/projects/PROJECT_DIR_NAME
 ```